 It wasn’t exactly a day for hoofing it around Amsterdam.
 Late November and inclement weather is the norm.
 Sunny days are a welcome surprise.
 We would have both over the next two weeks.

-Our first stop heading south on the Rhine was Cologne, in the late afternoon.
+AmaCerto reached its first stop in Cologne by late afternoon.
 Christmas markets here really kick into high gear after 5pm and last all day and night on weekends.
+Since this was the last week in November, even though just about every stall and food stand was set up, there weren’t wall-to-wall crowds as I expected.
+Not yet.

 Day Two: First Christmas Market – Cologne, Germany